Sunday, 20 October 2024

 [Credit : The Late Mrs Lorna Hormann / The Press]

-This Continues my eight part Blog Series on the Purdie family ownership of Larnach Castle, having been compiled from a comprehensive range of secondary sources.
+This Continues my eight part Blog Series on the Purdie family and their ownership of Larnach Castle, having been compiled from a comprehensive range of secondary sources.
 Any assumptions are also clearly my own and while Castle management have kindly given me their blessing to publish this series it has not, however, been reviewed for any errors.
 To Read the First Instalment in this series please click HERE

 Christmas at the Castle, 1927